gauravbhand1611/oms-documentation/gorjana/flows/products/Service-products/Keepsake.md

 | 2310-3009-185-G       | Classic Diamond Eternity Ring (size 9)           |

 </details>
-All of these items receive the same Keepsake Box. **Keepsake Box SKU: PKG245**
+All of these items receive the same Keepsake Box (SKU: PKG245).
 ## Mapping for Keepsake Box in Shopify
 ```xml
 <ShopifyShopTypeMapping